 Whether it’s a form of protest or they take the notion that the microtransactions are optional to heart, the fact of the matter is that only a small number of people need to indulge in the microtransactions in order for it to be worth the effort for a publisher.
 Sometimes it even offsets the lost sales of people who decide not to purchase the game because of a select few “whales.”
 Even if nobody ended up buying the microtransactions to begin with, as long as they’re getting the base game sales then adding the system wouldn’t have costed them anything.
 In fact, from a business standpoint, it would actually be wiser to make a sequel which pushes the microtransactions even further, like Destiny 2 did with the shaders.
 This is especially true if a franchise becomes something of a phenomenon.
 Even Overwatch pulled this off with limited-time seasonal lootboxes, pushing the system to be much more desireable than it would ordinarily be; I can grind to my heart’s content to get that one base-game skin I want, but if I want that sexy new Symmetra skin that the entire internet is raving over to show off to my friends, I’d better be ready to be at the computer for loooong hours at a time.
 Or, do the faster and more reliable thing, and just buy more loot boxes until the event is over.

-This is been happening since the beginning of microtransaction in full price titles.
+This has been happening since the beginning of microtransaction in full price titles.
 More and more they are becoming a necessity to the player; whether it’s a social thing, such as customization options, or a progression thing, such as Battlefront’s loot boxes, microtransactions have never been so far in the forefront before, where they’re just about unavoidable to at least witness if not a purchase.
 It may be considered a stretch to say that 100% pay to win in $60 games will be the acceptable norm very soon, but it was once considered a stretch that Battlefront 2’s loot system would be a thing, just as it was a stretch that mobile-style loot boxes would be a thing for cosmetic items as well.

 So just avoid the game altogether?